binste/chicago_safepassage_evaluation/docs/index.md

 Chicago suffers from very high homicide rates.[^1].
 In 2017, on average every 13 hours a person was murdered in Chicago and every 2 hours and 30 minutes someone was shot[^2].
 The figure below shows, that a few years ago this was even worse.
 Both violent as well as property crimes dropped significantly until around 2014, 2015.
 But since then, they slightly picked up again.

 {% include yearly_violent_trend.html %}
-<small>*Data source: [Crimes - 2001 to present, Chicago Data Portal; accessed January 25, 2018](https://data.cityofchicago.org/Public-Safety/Crimes-2001-to-present/ijzp-q8t2)*</small>
+<small>*Data source: [Crimes - 2001 to present, Chicago Data Portal; accessed January 25, 2018](https://data.cityofchicago.org/Public-Safety/Crimes-2001-to-present/ijzp-q8t2)*<br />

-The distinction made in the figure between property and violent crimes follows the [National Incident-Based Reporting System (NIBRS)](http://gis.chicagopolice.org/clearmap_crime_sums/crime_types.html) of the Federal Bureau of Investigation (FBI).
+*The distinction made in the figure between property and violent crimes follows the [National Incident-Based Reporting System (NIBRS)](http://gis.chicagopolice.org/clearmap_crime_sums/crime_types.html) of the Federal Bureau of Investigation (FBI).*</small>

 Of the two categories, violent crimes are of special interest for this analysis, as they represent the crimes which should be prevented by the analyzed crime prevention program.
 Let us therefore zoom a bit more into the intra-year and intra-day variation of violent crimes.